evgenys91/iot-data-simulator-docs/README.md

 ----------

+**Replay dataset with updated date/timestamp properties**

-Replaying dataset without modifying any parameters is not really useful use case, so let's **replay dataset with updated date/timestamp properties**.
+Replaying dataset without modifying any parameters is not really useful use case, so let's replay dataset with updated date/timestamp properties.
 Go to *create session* screen, then:

    1. Upload dataset which has at least one date/timestamp property on *create definition* screen.
 Make sure that date/timestamp property type has been derived correctly and apply *schema*.
 Dataset may look like the following: